READING REFLECTION #1

 White: 832

-School as a whole improved 14 points in API category from 2009 to 2010.
+School as a whole improved 14 points in API category from

 Targets (All subgroups growth targets were met)